l0n3m4n/customterm/README.md

     </a>
 </p>

-This script automates the setup of a custom Zsh terminal environment for both Linux and macOS...
+Customterm automates the setup of a custom Zsh terminal environment for both Linux and macOS...

 ## Features